annacolombi/CorpusThesis/README.md

 The texts were parsed using **Stanza** (https://stanfordnlp.github.io/stanza/)

 The files with an Excel extension contain the extracted features (of the ablative absolute or cum + subjunctive).
 They were analysed by marking in green the full ablative absolutes, in pink those occurrences in which a sentence contains more than one ablative absolute but they were split, and in red the errors.

+In the colour‑coded guidelines document you will find the information needed to interpret the analysis.